 - Recurring + Non Recurring Income > 2.5x Rent

 - Sum of Average Balances > 4x Rent

 If the applicant's income meets or surpasses the threshold for your criteria, a check mark will be displayed under the Outcome column.
 If the applicant's income is below the threshold you established, an X appears.

 Payscore's Income Criteria feature allows your on-site teams to remain objective, fair, and efficient in their approval decisions.

 The Net Income Summary aggregates applicant deposit data to show net income by categories, including recurring, non-recurring, and total income.
 Each category is described below.

 Recurring Income is classified as deposits with similar attributes.
 These include characteristics such as the timing of the deposit and its source.

 Non-Recurring Income are one-time deposits, or deposits that have variable time periods between each deposit.

-For example, deposits coming from the same source consistently 14 days apart for 3 months would resemble an income stream derived from payroll and are classified as recurring income.
-On the other hand, 2 deposits made 1 month apart, and then another deposit 2 weeks later, and then another deposit 3 months later shows an inconsistent time period between deposits, and would be classified as non-recurring income accordingly.
+For example, A series of deposits with the same (or very similar) source, and timing.
+If a single source makes a deposit once every two weeks, for example, Payscore classifies it as recurring.
+Alternatively, 2 deposits made 1 month apart, and then another deposit 2 weeks later, and then another deposit 3 months later demonstrates an inconsistent time period between deposits, and would be classified as non-recurring income accordingly.
 The amount deposited does not determine whether an income stream is recurring or not.